A contract for services between an independent contractor and a client company.

 It’s important to use formal contracts when you’re providing or receiving consultancy services to protect your business and to set out your commercial arrangement.
 This simple consulting agreement will help you to set out your main terms and conditions.
 It will also provide key legal protections, for example in relation to data protection and intellectual property.

-If you are a consultant or a business hiring a consulting, you should use this Consultancy Agreement to set out the terms and conditions of the arrangement.
+Whether you are a consultant being hired for your services or a business hiring a consultant, you should use this Consultancy Agreement to set out the terms and conditions of the arrangement.

 You can customise this agreement to your requirements and it can be used whether or not you will be providing or receiving the services on a retainer basis or for a one-off project.
 It is not suitable for use when the party receiving the consultant’s services is a consumer.